Unity-Technologies/ml-agents/docs/Using-TensorFlow-Sharp-in-Unity.md

 Define Symbols` for each type of device you want to use (**`PC, Mac and Linux Standalone`**, **`iOS`** or **`Android`**).

-Set the Brain you used for training to `Internal`.
-Drag `your_name_graph.bytes` into Unity and then drag it into The `Graph Model` field in the Brain.
+Set the Brain you used for training to `Learning`.
+Drag `your_name_graph.bytes` into Unity and then drag it into The `Model` field in the Brain.

 ## Using your own trained graphs